RUB-NDS/Terrapin-Scanner/README.md

 go install github.com/RUB-NDS/Terrapin-Scanner@latest
 ```

 This will download, compile, and install the Go package for your local system.
 The compiled binary will become available at `$GOBIN/Terrapin-Scanner`.
-If the `GOBIN` enviroment variable is not set, Go will default to using `$GOPATH/bin` or `$HOME/go/bin`, depending on whether the `$GOPATH` enviroment variable is set.
+If the `GOBIN` environment variable is not set, Go will default to using `$GOPATH/bin` or `$HOME/go/bin`, depending on whether the `$GOPATH` environment variable is set.

 ## Usage